 Perched beside a spring water lake, the charming town of Zaros marks the starting point to the trek.
 Take a quick detour eastwards to admire the serenity of Lake Votomos before joining the well-marked path that leads towards the Rouvas forest.

 As you leave the village and enter the gorge, you will pass by the monastery of St Nicholas.
 Although the exterior is nothing to write home about, the insides of the monastery are filled with bold, colorful frescoes that date back to the 14th century.

 Admire the artwork and take a quick peek inside the neighboring church of St Efthimios before continuing along the path into the forest.
-Within just 2 kilometres, you will find yourself in the midst of the forest scenery surrounded by fragrant wildflowers and towering oak, maple and holly trees.
+Within just 2 kilometers, you will find yourself in the midst of the forest scenery surrounded by fragrant wildflowers and towering oak, maple, and holly trees.

 Kassandra Hiking Trail, Halkidiki

 (Various walks/10 days)

 A hike in the Kassandra peninsula is a must if you want to experience an adventure in pristine nature.
 Halkidiki boasts 20 excellent trails.
 Out of these, numbers 1 to 6 are located in Kassandra.

 Every path has its own story to tell.
 Each passes through very different landscapes.